METALS-Copper falls in cautious trade ahead of Fed meeting

 China's top smelter Jiangxi Copper and Chilean miner Antofagasta Minerals have agreed 2016 treatment and refining charges 9 percent lower than this year's fees, a signal that concentrate supply is tightening.

-Other metals remained dogged by oversupply even though producers have cut back output.
+Other metals remained dogged by oversupply with producers reviewing capacity.
+Nickel and zinc, both used extensively in steelmaking, were especially hard hit by the sharp slowdown in China's steel sector.

-The global nickel market moved to a deficit of 400 tonnes in October from a surplus of 8,500 tonnes the previous month, revised figures from the International Nickel Study Group showed on Tuesday.
+Zinc traded down 2.3 percent in rings at $1,519, having earlier hit its lowest since late July, while nickel traded down 0.7 percent at $8,690.

-"There needs to be consensus about cutbacks, we hear stories in China that some are cutting back but some are overproducing," said a metals broker.
+The global nickel market remained in a surplus in October, but the oversupply narrowed slightly to 6,800 tonnes from a revised surplus the month before, figures from the International Nickel Study Institute showed.

-Century Aluminium began shutting one of the two potlines at its South Carolina smelter on Monday, even as a potential deal to keep the plant operating at reduced capacity gathered steam.
+Century Aluminium began shutting one of the two potlines at its Mount Holly, South Carolina smelter, on Monday ahead of a planned full curtailment on Dec.
+31, even as a potential deal to keep the plant operating at reduced capacity gathered steam.

 PRICES